zydou/arti/README.md

 You can update to a new version of `rust-maint-common` with `git subtree pull` or `git subtree merge`.

+## Invocation

+The script are designed to be invoked from your toplevel, as `maint/name-of-script` or `maint/common/name-of-script`.

+They will assume that `maint/common/` is this tree
+(as recommended above).

+## Security considerations

+These scripts can be configured by files found relative to the current directory, and they can execute other scripts from this package, hoping to find them via relative paths.

+These scripts are not safe to run in an untrusted cwd.
+They must not be put on `PATH`.

 ## Making changes

 You should try to make only changes which would be